bscp/al5d_cpp/README.md

 * Throw more detailed exception messages in <code>exceptions.hpp</code>
 * Make some configurations optional
 * Build a specific config based on the given keys in the json file.
+* Add more static code checkers like Clang-tidy to <code>scripts/assess.sh</code> file